wragge/trovebuildabot/README.md

 4. Look for the NUC symbol and copy it.
 It may be just a four letter code, or a four letter code followed by a colon and further letters eg: 'AMOA' or 'AMOA:C'.
 5. Copy the NUC symbol to the appropriate place in trovebot.py.

+### Other configuration options

+By default the bot will treat every tweet sent to it as a query to be used to search the collection.
+If you want to use your bot account to have human-mediated conversations, you might want to change this.
+Set

+    AUTO_REPLY = False

+and tweets will only be treated as queries if they include the hashtag '#q'.
+You might also want to change the default GREETING string to explain this to users.

+You also have the option to change where the link in a collection result will go.
+By default the links go to Trove.
+If you set

+    DEEP_LINK = True

+the bot will use the deep link into the original collection database, assuming that one is available.

 ### Deploying your bot

 You don't need anything fancy to host your bot, just a machine permanently connected to the net.
 If you're deploying to a server, you might need to set the path values in file_locations_prod.py.
 If that's the case, don't upload file_locations_dev.py.